 Collecting together concept art, character designs and prototypes, focusing on games from the mid-2000s onwards, Design/Play/Disrupt spotlights a handful of titles familiar to anyone who’s held a controller.
 (Sorry PC gamers, there’s not much for you here).
 Including pre-release footage of The Last of Us and stunning illustrations from Thatgamecompany’s The Journey, cinematic blockbusters and independent titles are given an equal look-in.
 Some may find the displays frustrating, since they do cater to the general public rather than your hardcore gamer, but the sheer breadth of the exhibition is sure to leave something for even your fast-twitch die-hards to mull over.

 An exhibit on Mafia III displays footage of one the few recent games to feature mixed-race protagonists.
-As part of the game, players are asked to navigate a story set in the United States a few years after the 1964 Civil Rights Act prohibited segregation.
-In order to progress the narrative, the game demands that you play by its rules.
-Follow this cursor, jump over this wall, experience racism in the Deep South – the human experiences the story asks you to interact and empathise with are incredibly pertinent.
-Furthermore, as the exhibition explains, they not only comment on but reflect the society we live in.
+Players are asked to navigate a story set in the United States a few years after the 1964 Civil Rights Act prohibited segregation.
+To progress the narrative, the game demands that you play by its rules.
+Follow this cursor, jump over this wall, experience racism in the Deep South – the human experiences the story asks you to interact with and empathise with are incredibly pertinent.
+As the exhibition explains, they not only reflect on but comment on the society we live in.